pkrumins/node-png/readme.txt

 The first argument, `buffer`, is a node.js `Buffer` filled with RGB(A) values.
 The second argument is integer width of the image.
 The third argument is integer height of the image.
-The fourth argument is either 'rgb' or 'rgba'.
-Defaults to 'rgb'
+The fourth argument is 'rgb', 'bgr', 'rgba or 'bgra'.
+Defaults to 'rgb'.

 The constructed `png` object then has an `encode` method that when called, converts the RGB(A) values in buffer into a PNG image and returns as a binary